 Jieli Kwok 郭捷立

 Jieli was born in Malaysia in 1984.
 After graduating from the Department of materials science and engineering of National Taiwan University, he went on to train in Buddhist studies and Buddhist informatics at Dharma Drum Buddhist College, receiving his M.A. degree in 2012 with a thesis on the application of a computer-based approach for predicting the translation period of early Chinese Buddhist translations.
-In 2013 he joined the graduate programme of Chinese literature at National Chengchi University (Taiwan), and graduated with a focus on philological studies of early Chinese Buddhist texts.
+In 2018 he graduated also in Chinese literature at National Chengchi University (Taiwan), with a focus on philological studies of early Chinese Buddhist texts.
+He is currently a school teacher in Malaysia where he continues to pursue his interest in Buddhist texts and digital resources.